-Henry’s many contributions to photography include countless articles, essays, presentations and published photographs.
+Henry's many contributions to the field of photography include countless articles, essays, presentations and published photographs.
 Many of his papers and works are housed at the Center for Creative Photography, University of Arizona in Tucson, as well as Indiana University and the Getty Museum in Los Angeles.

-Henry's artwork is found among many collections, including:
+Henry's images are found among many collections including:

 Bauhaus Archive, Berlin